RobiNN1/phpCacheAdmin/README.md

 ## Installation

-Simply extract the content and run `composer install` before use.
+Simply extract the content.
+Optional but highly recommended, run `composer install` before use.

 If you need to customize or add servers in the configuration file, do not edit `config.dist.php` directly, copy `config.dist.php` to `config.php` instead.